I’ve started to learn chess.

 General Chess Knowledge

 But the most significant improvement in my chess game was learning a few basic chess principles.
-Such principles won’t apply to every possible scenario, but they’re still good to know.
+Such principles won’t apply to every scenario, but they’re still good to know.

 Here’s a quick rundown of some basic chess principles that have served me well during my first twelve months of play: